laravel/lumen-docs/cache.md

 ### Redis Support

-Before using a Redis cache with Lumen, you will need to install the `illuminate/redis (5.5.*)` package via Composer.
-Then, you should register the `Illuminate\Redis\RedisServiceProvider` in your `bootstrap/app.php` file.
+Before using a Redis cache with Lumen, you will need to install the `illuminate/redis` package via Composer.
+Then, you should register the `Illuminate\Redis\RedisServiceProvider` in your `bootstrap/app.php` file:

+    $app->register(Illuminate\Redis\RedisServiceProvider::class);

 If you have not called `$app->withEloquent()` in your `bootstrap/app.php` file, then you should call `$app->configure('database');` in the `bootstrap/app.php` file to ensure the Redis database configuration is properly loaded.